bekencorp/lvgl_ui_designer/doc/en/workspace-events.md

 1. In the canvas toolbar's **View** menu, select **Show Event Connections**
 2. The canvas will display connections between events and target components
 3. Click on a connection to quickly locate the corresponding event configuration

-## ⚠️ Notes

-1. **Component Must Be Selected**: You can only see the Events tab in the properties panel after selecting a component
-2. **Event Validation**: Before saving an event, the system will validate the completeness of the event configuration
-3. **Code Generation**: Events will be executed in the generated code
-4. **Event Order**: Multiple events are executed in the order they were added
-5. **Target Component**: When modifying properties/styles, ensure the target component exists and is accessible

 ## 🔗 Related Features